Model Physics

 If the suspension is under damped (zeta< 1) the suspension will oscillate and baby buggy a couple of times before settling down on top of the step.
 For a damping coefficient of 0.2 (zeta=0.2) the suspension will overshoot the 10" bump by about 5", then undershoot by 3" and baby buggy a couple more times before settling down on top of the step.
 All of this motion occurs within 1.2 seconds of hitting the bump.

-Suspension Performance
+Suspension Performance Basics

 Weight Scaling a Stock Suspension

 Modern motorcycles use sophisticated suspensions with independently adjustable compression, rebound, high speed and low speed damping.
-While the suspensions are sophisticated, mass production forces manufactures to build the suspension around the weight of the phantom stock factory rider.
-Changing your bikes spring rate to get the sag right drives the suspension into an under-damped or over-damped value of zeta directly impacting performance.
+While the suspensions are sophisticated, mass production forces manufactures to build the suspension around the spring rate used in the stock suspension setup.
+That spring rate only matches one rider weight.

-Restoring performance to the level the factory intended for your bike requires modifying the damping rates to restore the factory values of zeta.
-Weight scaling of damping rates is based on the following assumptions:
+Restoring performance requires modifying the shocks damping force to match the spring rate you are using and restore the factory value of zeta.
+Weight scaling is based on the following assumptions:

 • Some of that suspension tuning knowledge makes it from the track to production bikes.

 Frequency, amplitude and damping of any spring-mass-damper system will be identical, regardless of weight or spring rate, as long as the values of tau and zeta match.
-Correcting the value of zeta after a mass or spring rate change requires damping to be modified to restore the initial value of zeta.
+Correcting the value of zeta after a spring rate change requires damping to be modified to restore the initial value of zeta.

 Correcting damping rates for a change in rider weight

-• ReStackor pro: ReStackor pro gives you the capability to scale suspension setups from one bike to another and account for changes in suspension valve geometry, fluid viscosity and bleed circuit configurations.
-This gives you the capability to either scale the factory stock suspension setup or the custom suspension setup from your old bike to your new bike. (more).
+ReStackor gives you the capability to correct suspension setups for changes in spring rate or scale suspension setups from one bike to another correcting for differences in suspension valve geometry, fluid viscosity and bleed circuits.
+That gives you the capability to correct the factory suspension setup for a change in weight or scale custom suspension setups from one bike to another bike that may be using a different valve port geometry.

 Weight Scaling Stock Suspension Damping Rates

 In the end, performance comes down to how the suspension feels on the "butt dyno".
-After a couple of rides the "butt dyno" may tell you the high speed rates are too stiff or the low speed rates are too soft.
-Experimenting with the clickers gives you the ability to quantify specific changes in damping needed to correct the suspension and ReStackor gives you the capability to relate those clicker changes to specific shim stack changes needed to match those clicker settings.
-The capability to define the shim stack in software, match specific clicker settings and fine tune high speed and low speed damping gives you the ability to tune your suspension far beyond the limits previously possible.
-ReStackor defines a new era in suspension tuning.
+After a couple of rides the "butt dyno" may tell you the high speed damping is too stiff or the low speed too soft.
+Experimenting with the clickers helps to quantify the damping force changes needed and ReStackor gives you the capability to relate those clicker changes to the specific shim stack modifications needed to match those clicker settings.
+The capability to experiment with the shim stack in software, match specific clicker settings and fine tune low and high speed damping gives you the capability to tune your suspension far beyond the limits previously possible.